Jesseite/NYS-Auto-Registration-Data-Engineering-Project/README.md

 `docker-compose`

 ## MongoDB
-This is a local MongoDB server.
-I use MongoDBCompass which is a GUI for MongoDB
+I'm using a local MongoDB server along with MongoDB Compass, a graphical user interface for managing MongoDB.

 ## PostgreSQL
 This is a local PostgreSQL server.
 I recommend downloading PgAdmin which is a GUI for PostgreSQL.